What is Music about?

 Music is a waka for musicians to express and communicate feelings, ideas, stories, and knowledges.
 Composers and performers may develop their own creative voice as they draw on experiences and perspectives in relation to their special place in the world.

 Ākonga make deliberate decisions about how to communicate their intent through the imaginative use of music concepts during the creation or sharing of music.
-These decisions are based on a growing understanding of how music concepts can be combined and manipulated to produce intended effects to resonate with the audience.
+These decisions are based on a growing understanding of how music concepts can be combined and manipulated, to produce intended effects that resonate with the audience.

 Expressing and sharing emotions and intent through music can involve an exchange of the intangible, such as the ihi, wehi, and wana within te ao Māori.
 This involves the energy and personal magnetism of the performer, which heightens the emotional experience for all involved.